These easy to make Sweet Potato Fries are perfectly seasoned, and they happen to be sodium-free.

 Chicken leg? over 90mg of sodium per 1/4 pound.

 Artichoke?
 120mg per artichoke.

 And the real culprit of over salting is processed foods, which contribute over 75% of people’s daily sodium intake.
 So the secret to making low-sodium food still taste wonderful: find the right combination of no or low-sodium spice and condiment additions to make it work.

-For my challenge, I chose to make typically-salty fries.
-I adore sweet potatoes, so I went with sweet potato fries.
-And yes, I really fried them… instead of baked them.
-That’s SOOO not me, but it was SuperBowl Sunday when I made these, and that pretty much gives you an excuse to eat whatever you want… so deep-frying it was!
 I used a recipe by Jeff Mauro on the Food Network site and played around with it a little bit.
-I think the toughest part in all of this is trying to cut the sweet potatoes so that they were fairly uniform in size (figured they’d cook more evenly that way).
-Mauro suggests cutting them 1/2 to 1/4-inch.
-Mine were probably closer to 1/2-inch.
+I think the toughest part in all of this is trying to cut the sweet potatoes so that they are fairly uniform in size (they’ll cook more evenly that way.)

 The interesting thing about this recipe is that you dunk the sweet potatoes into a mixture of cold club soda + cornstarch (a batter) before frying.